tr-gis/lnt_ws/README.md

 # lnt_ws
 *This workspace contains all the source code and executables created by Asimov Robotics while working on the Manipulator Arm project.
-I would recommend deleting build and devel directories, then run catkin_make command locally to generate the directories again*
+I would recommend deleting build and devel directories, then run catkin_make command locally to generate the directories again.
+Source this workspace, I would suggest adding it into .bashrc file to avoid hassle of sourcing it everytime a new terminal is opened*

 #### _Directory Structure_: